 Brachytherapy is a type of radiation therapy that’s used to treat prostate cancer.
 Radiation therapy kills cancer cells with high-energy rays.
 It works by damaging the cancer cells and making it hard for them to multiply.
 Your body is naturally able to get rid of the damaged cancer cells.

-With brachytherapy, your doctor will place tiny radioactive implants, each about the size of a sesame seed, inside your prostate gland.
-They will give off radiation for a period of time and then stop.
-They will remain in your prostate for the rest of your life.
+With brachytherapy, your healthcare provider will place tiny radioactive implants, each about the size of a sesame seed, inside your prostate gland.
+They’ll give off radiation for a period of time and then stop.
+They’ll stay in your prostate for the rest of your life.

 The radioactive implants, also known as seeds, will be made of either radioactive iodine (I-125) or palladium (Pd-103).
 Your radiation oncologist will tell you which is the best choice for you.
 Both types of implants are covered with titanium.

-Your doctor will implant 50 to 125 seeds, depending on how big your prostate is.
+Your healthcare provider will implant 50 to 125 seeds, depending on how big your prostate is.

-You will have a team of healthcare providers working together to provide the right care for you.
-You are a part of the team, and your role includes:
+You’ll have a team of healthcare providers working together to provide the right care for you.
+You’re part of the team, and your role includes:

 - Arriving on time for your procedure.

 - Asking questions and talking about your concerns.

 - Telling someone on your radiation therapy team when you have side effects or pain.